Covid-19 / Coronavirus Information

 3. collect tests to do at home, find your nearest collection site with the COVID Test Finder

-who need them the most.
+4. order test kits online for home delivery for those who need them the most via the NHS.
 More information can be found on www.gov.uk/order-coronavirusrapid-lateral-flow-tests

 How will personal information and test results be shared?

-When your child takes a Lateral Flow test, you need to report the result.
+When your child received a positive result from a Lateral Flow Device test, you need to report the result.
 This is so that their test result can be traced, which means that you need to share some information about your child.

 You need to tell the Department for Health and Social Care (DHSC):